tborychowski/self-hosted-cookbook/README.md

 The aims is to provide a ready-to-run recipes that you can just copy, paste and run.<br>
 So, without further ado, here's the current list:

+# General Information
+- How to setup docker?
+- Troubleshooting

 # Ad Blockers & local DNS
 - [AdGuard Home](apps/ad-blockers/adguard.md)
 - [PiHole](apps/ad-blockers/pihole.md)